For growing nonprofits that have established a strong base of supporters, creating a membership program can be a great next step.

-Great membership programs aren’t built overnight!
+Creating a great membership program takes time!
 A lot of careful consideration and planning goes into designing benefits that generate interest among your supporters.
 Here are some questions you can use to inform your strategic planning discussions.

 What is the structure of our membership program?

 To decide which model is right for you, first think about your organization.
 What role do you want your members to have?
-Is the goal of your membership program mostly to:
+Is the goal of your member program mostly to:

 Once you’ve decided which role would be most valuable for your nonprofit, consider what you can offer members in return.
 The better you can pinpoint their interests and concerns, the more compelling and successful your membership program will be.

-One of the most important parts of defining a membership program will be setting membership fees.
+One of the most important parts of defining a membership for a nonprofit will be setting membership fees.

 To set membership fees at the appropriate amount, your organization should first set a membership goal.